jsommers/cbook/docs/_sources/control.rst.txt

     <expression1> ? <expression2> : <expression3>

-This is an expression, not a statement, so it represents a value.
-The operator works by evaluating expression1.
-If it is true (non-zero), it evaluates and returns expression2 .
-Otherwise, it evaluates and returns expression3.
+This is an *expression*, not a *statement*, so it represents a value.
+The operator works by evaluating ``expression1``.
+If it is true (non-zero), it evaluates and returns ``expression2``.
+Otherwise, it evaluates and returns ``expression3``.

 The classic example of the ternary operator is to return the smaller of two variables.
-Every once in a while, the following form is just what you needed.
-Instead of:
+Instead of writing:

 .. code-block:: c